By the summer of 1950, the White House was a shell.

 Orr, for example, supported a controversial proposal to paint the State Dining Room’s heavy dark paneling a light celadon green.
 It was historically accurate and lightened the funereal atmosphere of the room.

-The celadon paint was applied over a layer of clear coat so it could be removed later.
+Contractors applied the celadon paint over a layer of clear coat in order to remove it later, if necessary.
 It was.

 1st Televised Tour